 Seven years ago, Sandy Smethers, a stroke survivor that I was mentoring (and still am), was recommended by a neurologist to consider tendon transfer for her drop foot.
 We went to Pennsylvania University Hospital in Philadelphia to see Dr. Mary Ann Keenan, an orthopedic surgeon.

-Dr. Keenan recommended tendon transfer surgery and she performed it shortly after our visit.
+Dr. Keenan recommended tendon transfer surgery, and she performed it shortly after our visit.
 Sandy’s surgery was only partly successful.
 Her foot was restored to a more normal position, but she still walks with a brace and a considerable limp.
-Her balance improved and she walks freely without a cane,
+Her balance improved, and she walks freely without a cane,

-To compensate, one may raise the thigh unusually high, and may swing the affected foot out to the side to avoid lifting the thigh upward.
+To compensate, one may raise the thigh unusually high and may swing the affected foot out to the side to avoid lifting the thigh upward.
 The immediate aid is to wear a brace from the upper calf, down past the ankle extending under the entire foot.
 This will keep the foot in a normal position.

 I was able to reach podiatric foot and ankle surgeon, Dr. Lawrence DiDomenico by telephone.
 Dr. DiDomenico is a podiatric physician and surgeon at the Ankle and Foot Care Center in Youngstown, Ohio.
-Dr. DiDomenico stated,”with classic foot drop, the common peroneal nerve is affected and leads to anterior and lateral (front and outside muscles of the leg) muscle group weakness which controls the foot.”
+Dr. DiDomenico stated,” with classic foot drop, the common peroneal nerve is affected and leads to anterior and lateral (front and outside muscles of the leg) muscle group weakness which controls the foot.”

 Diagnosis of the cause is imperative as that will determine the course of treatment.
 Dr. DiDomenico told me that treatment options for foot drop include prescribing a brace, gait training, physical therapy, and tendon transfer surgery.

-You, as a patient must discuss these options with your podiatric surgeon or orthopedic surgeon.
+You, as a patient, must discuss these options with your podiatric surgeon or orthopedic surgeon.
 But once the diagnosis calls for tendon transfer, the tendon transfer surgery is performed with the goal of restoring the function of the foot and ankle to a more normal anatomical alignment so that the patient can walk on the sole of the foot with the heel touching the ground, improving gait and balance when walking in a shoe and without a brace.

-Dr. DiDomenico told me that the large majority of tendon transfers for foot drop are done by podiatric surgeons and orthopedic surgeons that have an expertise and interest in foot and ankle surgery.
+Dr. DiDomenico told me that the large majority of tendon transfers for foot drops are done by podiatric surgeons and orthopedic surgeons that have expertise and interest in foot and ankle surgery.
 “The surgery involves rerouting the posterior tibial tendon, a tendon that functions well from the back of the leg, and transferring it to the front of the leg and connecting it to the top of the foot.
 This compensates for the loss of muscle function in the front of the leg as a result of the stroke.
 Although 100% improvement is not expected, between 40% and 50% is typical.”